Enhancing Spin Transfer Torque in Magnetic Tunnel Junction Devices: Exploring the Influence of Capping Layer Materials and Thickness on Device Characteristics

-Through rigorous structural and dimensional optimization, we meticulously engineered two distinct magnetic tunnel junction stacks, ultimately achieving a remarkable combination of high TMR ratio and low critical current for auto-oscillation.
-The sole point of differentiation between MTJs lies within the free layer composition, where category A-MTJs utilize 2 CoFeB / 0.21 Ta / 6 CoFeSiB, and category B-MTJs incorporate 2 CoFeB / 0.21 Ta / 7 NiFe.
-Incorporating CoFeSiB as the top magnetic layer resulted in a high TMR of approximately $\simeq208\,$\%, while stacks containing NiFe exhibited 15-20 percent lower TMR.
-Moreover, the critical current, which represents the minimum current necessary to induce a magnetic state transition, is relatively lower for B-MTJs compared to A-MTJs.
-The nearly identical saturation magnetization and anisotropy field values measured by VSM led to the conclusion that the lower critical current measured in B-MTJs could be attributed to lower damping.
-To validate this hypothesis, we employed the all-optical TRMOKE technique and demonstrated that the damping exhibited by the B-MTJs was approximately half that of the A-MTJs.
+By undertaking rigorous structural and dimensional optimization, we carefully designed two distinct categories of magnetic tunnel junctions, resulting in a combination of high TMR ratio, low critical current for auto-oscillation, and elevated output emitted power.
+All of these parameters are crucial for neuromorphic applications.
+The only point of distinction between the MTJ categories is the composition of their free layer, where category A-MTJs comprise 2 CoFeB / 0.21 Ta / 6 CoFeSiB, while category B-MTJs integrate 2 CoFeB / 0.21 Ta / 7 NiFe.
+Implementing CoFeSiB as the top magnetic layer led to a high TMR ratio of approximately $\simeq208\,$\%, whereas stacks containing NiFe exhibited a 15-20$\%$ lower TMR ratio.
+We observed that the critical current of B-MTJs was relatively lower than that of A-MTJs.
+Based on the nearly identical saturation magnetization and anisotropy field values measured by VSM, we inferred that the lower critical current of B-MTJs could be attributed to their lower Gilbert damping.
+We validated this hypothesis through TRMOKE measurements.
+The magnetic characteristics of MTJs with NiFe exhibit sensitivity to the thickness of the capping layer, likely due to the influence of Ta on the crystallization of the free layer and its role as a boron sink, whereas CoFeSiB-based MTJs do not show such behavior.\\